Welcome to ÖTILLÖ World Series

 The ÖTILLÖ Sprint has one (1) cut-off.
 This is for your safety:

-The ÖTILLÖ World Series has four (4) cut-offs.
+The ÖTILLÖ World Series has two (2) cut-offs.
 This is for your safety:

 We have cut-offs in our events to make sure that we can have a safe race, these are put in place so that everyone has a possibility to finish before dark and without jeopardizing the safety of others by stretching the safety organization too much.
 Please respect this and the people enforcing them.